MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/order-search-performance-improvements.md

 ---
-title: Improve performance of Commerce order search
+title: Improve the performance of Commerce order search
-description: This article explains how to improve search order performance by enabling the use of intermediate order totals in Microsoft Dynamics 365 Commerce.
+description: This article explains how to improve the performance of Commerce order search by enabling the use of intermediate order totals in Microsoft Dynamics 365 Commerce.
 author: ashishMSFT
 ms.date: 12/07/2022
 ms.topic: article